Last Updated on

 5. Switch to Comfortable Footwear

 Wear comfortable footwear if you have arthritis.
-A good footwear can provide additional support while walking around.
+Good footwear can provide additional support while walking around.
+However, these should be done under medical supervision only.

 What Precaution Should You Take?